1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Parkerizing the VL Springer Springs

 Once the springs were clean, it was time to parkerize them.
-I already put together a separate article on the process here: How to parkerize motorcycle parts.
+I already put together a separate article on the entire process here: How to Parkerize Motorcycle Parts.

 Parkerized 1933 Harley-Davidson VL springer springs after refinishing